garethdavisUK/SCSICDTVDevice/README.md

 I expect the A590 Handler module will need patching to sort this, but that's currently out of scope here.

 ## Acknowledgments
-This is based on the Jorgen Bilander's [SimpleDevice](https://github.com/jbilander/SimpleDevice), with inspiration taken from Matt Harlum's [lide.device](https://github.com/LIV2/lide.device) and Olaf Barthel's [trackfile-device](https://github.com/obarthel/trackfile-device) as I was navigating through the vaguaries of creating a module that will RTF_COLDSTART successfully.
+This is based on the Jorgen Bilander's [SimpleDevice](https://github.com/jbilander/SimpleDevice), with inspiration taken from Matt Harlum's [lide.device](https://github.com/LIV2/lide.device) and Olaf Barthel's [trackfile-device](https://github.com/obarthel/trackfile-device) as I was navigating through the vagaries of creating a module that will RTF_COLDSTART successfully.

 Thanks also go to those on the CDTVLand Discord who've provided assistance so far.